glotzerlab/row/doc/src/guide/python/actions.md

 > Note: You may write functions that take only one job `def action(job)` without
 > modifying the given implementation of `__main__`.
 However, you will need to set
 > `action.group.maximum_size = 1` or use `{directory}` to ensure that `action.py` is
 > given a single directory.
-If you implement your code using arrays, you can use
-> **row's** grouping functionality to your benefit.

 ## Next steps